-With the increase in online websites, people are becoming less brand conscious.
+The Millenials of today are becoming less brand conscious.
 What differences have you come across in the way you are operating now and in the past during the pandemic?

 I agree that the pandemic has transformed the way people shop and newer brands are emerging due to social media marketing.
 However, I beg to differ that brands are becoming irrelevant in that space.
 E-Commerce has made it easier for customers to interact with brands no matter where they are

 While earlier the consumer has to go to a specific market and outlet to buy the product and hence brands engaged with customers through specific mechanisms.
 Now consumers expect brands to engage with them wherever they are and hence the manner in which we provide information to consumers, engage with consumers online, deliver products to them as soon as possible has completely changed.

 Given the pandemic, this is also changing basis the geography the customer is in with government regulations.
 Companies, therefore, have to become more nimble and ensure that their processes change in line with customer expectations.
 The backend has to transform to meet this new reality.

 As a CFO, do you have a role to play in digital brand engagement?